-- (a) Subarea D Development Standards: - 1.
-Base Floor Area Ratio (FAR): 60% - 2.
-Maximum Achievable FAR with Enhancements: 100% - 3.
-Maximum Height: 5 Stories or 56 feet - 4.
-Maximum Impervious Coverage: 75% - 5.
-Setbacks: - a.
+- (a) Subarea D Development Standards:

+- 1. Base Floor Area Ratio (FAR): 60%

+- 2. Maximum Achievable FAR with Enhancements: 100%

+- 3. Maximum Height: 5 Stories or 56 feet

+- 4. Maximum Impervious Coverage: 75%

+- 5. Setbacks:

+- a.
 Street: Minimum 50 feet along Orlando Avenue.
 Setbacks must allow for at least a 10-foot wide sidewalk and 5-foot landscape buffer area on the back of curb along Orlando Avenue and Palmetto Avenue.
+The bike trail may substitute for applicable sidewalk requirements on one side of realigned Palmetto, at the discretion of the Director of Planning & Transportation.
+Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.

+- 6. Rear: 35 feet

+- 7. Side: 10

-0 feet along Orange Avenue except front setbacks must allow for at least a 17-foot wide sidewalk.
-The bike trail may substitute for applicable sidewalk requirements on one side of realigned Palmetto, at the discretion of the Director of Planning.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - 6.
-Rear: 35 feet - 7.
-Maximum Residential Density: 17 units per acre - (a) Residential Uses shall only be allowed above the ground floor fronting Orange Avenue.
-On a case by case basis the City Commission may permit the maximum density in this subarea to be exceeded by up to 10% per acre when such allowances are used exclusively for the construction of inclusionary affordable/workforce housing maintained for a period of not less than 20 years.
-An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval. - (b) Required Development Enhancements.
+- 8. Maximum Residential Density: 17 units per acre

+- a.
+Residential Uses shall only be allowed above the ground floor fronting Orange Avenue.
+Up to a 20% Residential Density increase may be permitted when such allowances are used exclusively for the construction of workforce housing maintained for a period of not less than 20 years.
+An agreement with terms acceptable to the City and with City Attorney review shall be executed as part of the Conditional Use approval.

+- (b) Required Development Enhancements.
 In order to be eligible for any Development Enhancement Bonuses, any future development of the property within Subarea D shall include structured parking and the following item(s) from the Development Enhancement Menu: CT.1. - (c) Road Realignment.
-Realignment of the Harmon Avenue or Vivian Avenue right-of-way may be considered, subject to City Commission approval and shall require dedication of equivalent Right-Of-Way for the re-alignment of Palmetto Ave.
+Realignment of the Harmon Avenue or Vivian Avenue right-of-way shall be considered, subject to City Commission approval and shall require dedication of equivalent Right-Of-Way for the re-alignment of Palmetto Ave.
 Harmon Avenue currently serves as access to businesses on Palmetto Avenue.
 Replacement of on-street parking and maximizing ease of traffic flow for Palmetto Avenue shall be matters of priority concern should the City Commission approve closing or vacation of Harmon Ave or Vivian Avenue.
 No on-street parking permitted along a curved roadway segment where the curve exceeds 60 degrees.